All Episodes

 You're a renter.

-Because when you die, and we're all gonna die, well, somebody else is gonna be living in, quote, your house, driving, quote, your car, and likely wearing, quote, your favorite watch, unless you decide to waste it and get buried in it.
+Because when you die, and we're all going to die, well, somebody else is going to be living in, quote, your house, driving, quote, your car, and likely wearing, quote, your favorite watch unless you decide to waste it and get buried in it or burned or whatever way you're going to go out.

 This is the hardest, the most difficult, the most demanding, toughest job in the world.